lukasnee/wucy/README.md

 ### Vision

-My early vision is to create hardware & software platform and spark a community of hackers around it.
-My further vision is to create a neat wearable watch-like computer that is truly personal to the user being open source :).
-Technically you could call it "a simple smartwatch", but I don't like the word "smart" - it's as dumb as any other computer, it does only what's told, what's told by a single user - that's how I like it :).
-Having FOSS will only enforce this.
+My early vision is to create a neat watch-like wearable computer that is truly personal.
+How so ?
+By being open source.
+Technically you could this project a _simple smartwatch_, but I don't like the word "smart" - it's as dumb as any other computer, it does only what's told, what's told by a user, a single user.
+And that's how I like it :).
+I am a believer in open source and i think that having FOSS will only enforce user's security by also keeping Wucy community based.
+And this is my further vision - create hardware & software platform and spark a community of hackers around it.

-I encourage you to join.
-If there will be a demand, I might consider making wucy's DIY kits or prebuild hardware making them plug&play, however that sounds like a devastating labour by hand...
-Thats a problem for future, if there will ever be one, lol.
+Currently I am working on this alone and I encourage you to join.

-I'm still learning how github works, I'm an amateur hacker, DM me if you think you can help me kickstart this project, although I'm quite happy working alone in current progress stage.
-About the progress down at the very bottom.
+I'm still learning how github works, I'm an amateur hacker, DM me if you think you can help.
+About the progress down at the bottom.

 ### Hardware

 _Highest priority from top to bottom
-(described hardware list implementation depends on physical-space, cost, time and complexity, so I might have to do some cuts)._
+(This is my initial idea for hardware.
+These features are physical-space/cost/time/complexity dependant, so I might have to do some cuts later)._

 * **CORE - ESP32-PICO-D4** (very powerful SIP: Xtensa® dual-core 32-bit LX6 microprocessors, up to 600 MIPS, integerated WiFi & BLE, 448 KB ROM, 520 KB SRAM, integrates 4 MB of external SPI flash, Quad-SPI supports multiple flash/SRAM chips).
 * **Display - SSD1351** (128x128 18-bit color OLED).
 I think it is perfect for this application.
 Costs just above 10 $ on aliExpress.